sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 - A kernel function is advantageous when the inner products are faster to evaluate than using explicit feature vectors (e.g. when the vectors would be infinite dimensional!)
 - We saw the radial basis kernel that is particularly powerful because it is both (a) cheap to evaluate and (b) has a corresponding infinite dimensional feature vector

 ## Lecture 7.
 Recommender Systems

+### 7.1.
+Objectives

+At the end of this lecture, you will be able to

+- understand the problem definition and assumptions of recommender systems
+- understand the impact of similarity measures in the K-Nearest Neighbor method
+- understand the need to impose the low rank assumption in collaborative filtering
+- iteratively find values of $U$ and $V$ (given $X=UV^T$) in collaborative filtering

 ## Homework 3